Jammyjamjamman/Magnetometer_data_server/README.md

 * Retrieving raw data is very slow.

 ## Requirements
 [Anaconda Python 3](https://www.anaconda.com/download/) is recommended to be used with this project.
-Using a [virtual environment](https://conda.io/docs/user-guide/tasks/manage-environments.html), is strongly recommended when installing rellevant packages.
+A [virtual environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) is strongly recommended, for installing relevant packages.

 Requirements:
 ### For Everyone